Tool-for-Systemic-Change/betweeness_centrality_lambda/README.md

 AWS Lambda package for betweenness centrality calculations, used by the [Tool for Systemic Change](https://github.com/EventideSystems/tool_for_systemic_change) project.

-Copyright © 2023 Emily Humphreys and Eventide Systems Pty Ltd. All rights reserved.
+Copyright © 2023 Wicked Lab and Eventide Systems Pty Ltd. All rights reserved.

 ## License & Attribution